deNBI/OS_project_usage_exporter/README.md

   -d DUMMY_DATA, --dummy-data DUMMY_DATA
                         Use dummy values instead of connecting to an openstack instance.
-Usage values are calculated base on the configured uptime, take a look at the example file for an explanation resources/dummy_machines.toml.
+Usage values are calculated base on the configured existence, take a look at the example file for an explanation resources/dummy_machines.toml.
 Can also
                         be provided via environment variable
                         USAGE_EXPORTER_DUMMY_FILE (default: None)